 The Trustees have assessed the major risks to which the charity is exposed, in particular those related to the operations and finances of the charity and are satisfied that systems and procedures are in place to mitigate exposure to the major risks.
 The risk that Trinity College might decide to reduce its on going commitment to the Trust is currently judged to be low; the risk that the investment portfolio might suffer from a major global collapse is somewhat higher.
 The Trustees keep these risks under review when budgeting and judging how and when to adjust the liquidity of assets.

 Principal funding

-The income of the Trust is $\pounds 2.6m$, including Trinity College's generous grant of $\pounds 2.4m$.
-Investment income of $\pounds 0.2m$ was received in the year.
+The Trust's income was £3.1m, including Trinity College's generous grant of £2.4m.
+Investment income of £0.2m was received in the year.
+Exceptionally, the Trust received a legacy gift of £0.3m.

 Reserves